 The differences appear when you look at Opera’s built-in features.
 Where Chrome relies on an extension ecosystem to provide functionality users might want, Opera has a few more features baked right into the browser itself.
-It also introduced a predictive website preload ability, and an Instant Search feature isolates search results in their own window while the current page fades into the background — letting users more easily focus on the research task at hand.
+It also introduced a predictive website preload ability, and an Instant Search feature isolates search results in their separate window while the current page fades into the background — letting users more easily focus on the research task at hand.

 Opera also features a built-in “Stash” for saving pages to read later.
 There’s no need to sign up for a Pocket or Evernote account to save a page for later reading.
-Similarly, Opera features a speed-dial menu that puts all your most frequently visited pages in one place.
+Similarly, Opera features a speed dial menu that puts all your most frequently visited pages in one place.
 Chrome also does this but only on a blank new tab.
 Finally, Opera has a built-in unlimited VPN service, making it a more secure option.

-But the biggest changes came with Opera 60 and Reborn 3, a complete revamp of the browser’s design that brought a new borderless design, Web 3 support, and a Crypto Wallet allowing users to prepare for blockchain-based sites.
+The biggest changes came with Opera 60 and Reborn 3, a complete revamp of the browser’s design that brought a new borderless design, Web 3 support, and a Crypto Wallet allowing users to prepare for blockchain-based sites.
 If you’re looking for a feature-packed browser that offers some serious privacy and security, then Opera is a great choice.

 You can see that we’re well into hair-splitting territory, which is why it’s important to remember that your choice of browser is, more than any other service or app you use each day, entirely dependent on your personal preferences — what feels most right for you.
 Opera has a unique look and feel, and it combines some of the best features of Firefox and Chrome.

 The big news here is performance.
 Microsoft optimized the Chromium-based Edge for Windows 10.
 As a quick experiment, we loaded six identical pages/tabs in Chrome and Edge.
 Looking at Task Manager showed Chrome consuming 1.4GB of memory while Microsoft Edge only used 665MB.
-That’s extremely good news for PCs will low memory amounts.
+That’s extremely good news for PCs with low memory amounts.

-Microsoft Edge provides simpler privacy settings too.
+Microsoft Edge provides simpler privacy settings, too.
 In Chrome, you merely have a list of toggles for safe browsing, “do not track” requests, page preloads, and more.
-Microsoft Edge provides a more graphically-friendly interface, displaying three security levels: Basic, Balanced, and Strict.
+Microsoft Edge provides a more graphically friendly interface, displaying three security levels: Basic, Balanced, and Strict.
 With Balanced set as the default, many sites request you to disable your pop-up blocker even though one isn’t manually installed.